Ruth Prawer Jhabvala: Years in India

-Ruth Prawer lived in India for 24 years from 1951.
+Ruth Prawer moved to India in 1951 after marrying Indian Parsi architect Cyrus Jhabvala.
 Her first novel, To Whom She Will, was published in 1955.
 It was followed by Esmond in India (1957), The Householder (1960) and Get Ready for Battle (1963).
 The Householder, with a screenplay by Jhabvala, was filmed in 1963 by Merchant and Ivory.
 During her years in India, she wrote scripts for the Merchant-Ivory duo for The Guru (1969) and Autobiography of a Princess (1975).
 She collaborated with Ivory for the screenplays for Bombay Talkie (1970) and ABC After-school Specials: William - The Life and Times of William Shakespeare (1973).

 In 1975, she won the Booker Prize for her novel Heat and Dust, later adapted into a film.
 That year, she moved to New York where she wrote The Place of Peace.
 Her husband also moved to US permanently in late 1980s, and the couple lived on the east coast until Ruth's death in 2013.
 Cyrus Jhabwala died in Los Angeles in 2014.

 Jhabvala "remained ill at ease with India and all that it brought into her life."
 She wrote in an autobiographical essay, Myself in India (published in London Magazine) that she found the "great animal of poverty and backwardness" made the idea and sensation of India intolerable to her, a "Central European with an English education and a deplorable tendency to constant self-analysis."
 Her early works in India dwell on the themes of romantic love and arranged marriages and are portraits of the social mores, idealism and chaos of the early decades of independent India.
 Writing about her in the New York Times, novelist Pankaj Mishra observed that "she was probably the first writer in English to see that India's Westernizing middle class, so preoccupied with marriage, lent itself well to Jane Austenish comedies of manners."